Warminghurst, Holy Sepulchre Church

 History, tourist information, and nearby accommodation

-The church was owned by the Abbey at Fecamp in Normandy, and closely linked with the mother church at Steyning.
-It was not until the early 17th century that Warminghurst became an independant parish.
+The church was owned by the Abbey at Fecamp in Normandy and closely linked with the mother church at Steyning.
+It was not until the early 17th century that Warminghurst became an independent parish.

 Despite the unimpressive medieval exterior, the interior is largely Georgian in flavour.
 Perhaps because of its rural location the church escaped the attentions of Victorian restorers, and as a result is an almost completely unaltered example of how most country churches looked before the 19th century.

 There is a fine 18th-century screen, box pews, and a fanciful three-tiered pulpit built about 1770.
 Look for the 17th-century font crane, an iron bracket used to help hoist the font cover aloft.
 The box pews, in particular, are unusual survivors for Sussex.
 On the pine screen separating the nave and chancel is a vividly coloured royal coat of arms, retouched in 1845.

 There is a fine Elizabethan memorial brass to Sir Edward Shelley (d.
 1554), his wife, and children, set under a canopied recess in Perpendicular style.
 The most notable memorials are marble wall monuments of Elizabeth Benet (d.
 1727) and John Riches (d.
 1718).

 There are numerous wall tablets to members of the Butler and Shelley families.
 One of these belongs to James Butler, who purchased nearby Warminghurst Park from William Penn, founder of Pennsylvania in America, in 1741.

 There is no real village, just the nearby farm, so it should come as no surprise that Holy Sepulchre has been redundant for several decades, and is now in the care of the Churches Conservation Trust.

 Address: Church Park Lane, Warminghurst, West Sussex, England, RH20 3AP

 Location: Off the A24, signposted from the Ashington High Street